mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 nothing # hide
 ```

-Next, we modify the existing `Measurement` type as well as the `AcStateEstimation` type using add and update functions.
-We then immediately proceed to solve the state estimation problem:
+Next, modify the existing `Measurement` type as well as the `AcStateEstimation` type using add and update functions.
+Then, immediately solve the state estimation problem:
 ```@example WLSACStateEstimationSolution
 updateWattmeter!(analysis; label = "Wattmeter 3", status = 1)
 updateWattmeter!(analysis; label = "Wattmeter 2", status = 0)